Contact information

 NIHR Blood and Transplant Research Unit Doctoral Fellow

-Vascular Injury and Transfusion in Traumatic Brain Injury
+Haemorrhage in Traumatic Brain Injury

 I obtained my medical degree from the University of Brasília, in 2019, during which I researched artificial intelligence to diagnose complications of pituitary disorders.
 As a doctor, I worked as an Intensive Care Clinical Fellow in Brazilian private hospitals throughout the pandemic before moving to Oxford for my DPhil (PhD).

-My supervisors are Prof. Simon Stanworth and Dr. Nicola Curry at the RDM and Dr. Richard Siviter at the Neurosciences Intensive Care Unit.
 My degree is funded by the NIHR Blood and Transplant Research Unit.
 I hold project grants from the British Journal of Anaesthesia, Brain Research UK and the Oxfordshire Hospitals Charity.
 We collaborate closely with other groups nationally and internationally.